 When it comes to emergency funds – one size doesn’t fit all.
 First, remember that emergency funds are for unforeseen expenses.
 If you are in debt and can’t get out, you don’t have a problem with emergency cash funds; you have a problem with budgeting.

 And it’s important to have a good balance and to know how much you should have on hand.
 If you have too much, you won’t be earning a good return on your money because it will be sitting idle.
-If you have too little, you take the risk that you’ll need to sell your investments at the wrong time or, worse, take emergency cash loans.
+If you have too little, you take the risk that you’ll need to sell your investments at the wrong time or.
+Actually, the amount you currently have stashed away for emergencies tells you a lot about your financial self and could be the key to making smarter overall financial decisions.

 But there are true emergencies that are not foreseeable.
 Your house gets flooded.
 Your car gets stolen.
 You get fired at work.
 Your brother-in-law moves in.
 These calamities are hard to predict, but when they happen you have to be able to weather the storm.
 (You can buy insurance to cover most of these tragedies, even unemployment mortgage insurance.
 But you can’t get insurance for everything.
 Don’t kid yourself.)